The Liquid Carbon Pathway

 During photosynthesis carbon is taken from the air in the form of CO2 and then turned into leaves, wood, roots and plant root fluids, known as 'exudates'.
 The importance of these exudates is revealed in how much energy plants expend on them.
 A crop plant puts roughly 30% of its energy into above ground growth, 30% into growing its root system and an astonishing 40% into the soil in the form of exudates.

 The reason why?
-The plant uses those exudates to create symbiotic relationships with mycorrhizal fungi.
+The plant uses those exudates to create symbiotic relationships with fungi, mostly mycorrhizal fungi.
 These fungal networks exchange those exudates for the minerals and water which the plant needs to grow.
 Mycorrhizal fungi in turn use the exudates to create their own sticky carbon exudate called Glomalin.
 Glomalin is critical in the formation of soil aggregates which are essential in the creation of soil structure with pores for air and water storage.
 With the increased water holding capacity bought about by increased soil carbon the plant's photosynthetic capacity increases.
 This leads to more carbon being pumped down into the soil - a most virtuous feedback loop, all fuelled for free by the sun.